hmchen47/DataScience/Notes/p01-Bayesian.md

   + _Statistical model_: approximate normal likelihood for the logarithm of the odds ratio
   + _Prospective Bayesian analysis?_: No, it was carried out after the trial reported its results
   + _Prior distribution_:
-    + based on the subjective judgement of a senior cardiologist
+    + based on the subjective judgment of a senior cardiologist
     + empirical evidence derived from one unpublished and two published trials
     + belief: an expectation of 15-20% reduction in mortality is highly plausible, while the extremes of no benefit and a 40% relative reduction are both unlikely
     + translated to a normal distribution on the $\log(OR)$ scale, w/ a prior mean of $\mu_0 = -0.26 (OR_0 = 0.78)$ and symmetric 95% interval of $(l_0, u_0) = (-0.15, 0.00)$ w/ $(L_0, U_0) = (0.60, 1.00)$, giving $sd_0 = 0.13$